 - You need to be correct that this is a high point and a crash is coming.

 - You need to pick the right low point and decide when to get in (in the future).

-The great investor Peter Lynch may have said it best:
+The legendary investor Peter Lynch may have said it best:

 “Far more money has been lost by investors preparing for corrections, or trying to anticipate corrections, than has been lost in corrections themselves.”

 Note: A “correction” is another term for a stock market crash—or market weakness following strong markets.
 The term suggests that the market was out of line going up so high, and it needs to get back to more reasonable levels.
 Saying the market is too high to invest is the gateway to market-timing.

 Now that you know what to do when the market is high, prepare yourself for the next time the market goes down.

 Just because it’s the disciplined (and often sensible) thing to do doesn’t mean it’s always going to turn out well.
 If you read this and invest money in the markets, you might lose money.
 Don’t invest if you can’t afford to take that risk.
 Murphy’s Law says: This time, for you, in particular, things could go badly.
 So, proceed with caution.

 Want some help investing in a complicated world?
 Let’s talk about your needs and formulate a plan.
 I can provide guidance on an hourly or flat-fee basis, or I can handle your investments for you if that’s what you prefer.